No Knead Focaccia Bread

 Let the dough rise for one hour (or a little more if your ambient room temperature is on the cool side).
 When you get close to the end of the rise time, begin preheating your oven to 425ºF.
 Use your fingers to make dimples all over the dough.

-Baked focaccia on the baking sheet
+Baked focaccia bread in the baking sheet.

-Once the focaccia has risen and the oven is fully preheated, transfer the baking sheet to the oven and bake the focaccia for 20-25 minutes, or until it is nicely golden brown on top.
+Once the focaccia has risen and the oven is fully preheated, transfer the baking sheet to the oven and bake the focaccia bread for 20-25 minutes, or until it is nicely golden brown on top.

-Focaccia on baking sheet, cut open
+Focaccia bread on the baking sheet but cut open to show the internal bubbles.

 Look at those gorgeous bubbles!

-Let the bread cool before slicing.
+Let the focaccia bread cool before slicing.
 You can slice it into 12 squares, or into strips, which are nice for dipping and dunking into soups and stews.

 Share this recipe